pudly/schmopera-hugo/content/articles/sweat.md

 <figcaption>(l-r) Timothy Dowler-Coltman, Kelli Fox, Jhonattan Ardila, and Christopher Allen in Sweat, Canadian Stage/Studio 180 Theatre, 2020.
 Photo: John Lauener.</figcaption>
 </figure>

-It's almost the opposite of the artist's life, where artistic and professional fulfillment are worth risky actions like freelance work and international travel.
+It's almost the opposite of the artist's life, where artistic and professional fulfillment are considered worthy of risky actions like freelance work and international travel.
 Job insecurity is a given, the ever-changing gig the norm.
 And Nottage touches on that gulf that lies between the idea of a playwright and the idea of a factory worker; it's about stereotypes, but it's also about individual, real people.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1579285678/media/2020/01/Sweat9-ChristopherAllenTimothyDowlerColtmanJhonattanArdilaPeterN_xdmul8.jpg){{% /md %}}